Our Curriculum Intent

-The aim of the curriculum is to help students to:
+The curriculum intent is to help students to:

 - Develop creative, imaginative, enquiring minds with a willingness to take risks in their learning

-- Acquire skills relevant to adult life and the dynamic technological world in which the students live
+- Acquire knowledge and skills relevant to adult life and the dynamic technological world in which the students live, including IT and Computing Skills

 - Develop high standards of literacy and numeracy to ensure equality of access to the curriculum and successful progression within and beyond education